Turning Redundancies Into An Empowering Experience

 1) What are the learnings you need to get from this situation?
 Why has this experience come into your life to teach you?

-Have you ever noticed in life that when you ignore the little signs, they get louder and louder, until you simply can’t ignore them any more?
+Have you ever noticed in life that when you ignore the little signs, they get bigger and louder until you simply can’t ignore them any more?
 Or that the same things keep going wrong again and again (different job, same problem)?
 These situations are coming into our lives to teach us something and help us grow and develop.
 So we need to take each opportunity to look for the learning.
 When you learn the lesson, the lesson disappears.

 2) Where are you off of your path?